LUDevNet/Docs/docs/game-mechanics/mission-system.rst

 UseEmote (5)
 ^^^^^^^^^^^^

-The player needs to play the emote with id :samp:`taskParam1` near an object of the template specified in :samp:`target`.
+The player needs to play any emote id within :samp:`taskParam1` near an object of the template specified in :samp:`target`.

 UseConsumable (9)
 ^^^^^^^^^^^^^^^^^

-The player needs to consume the specified item.
+The player needs to consume the template specified in :samp:`target` :samp:`targetValue` times.

 UseSkill (10)
 ^^^^^^^^^^^^^